elmtree-askmo/cloudcannon-app/content/learn/nursing/why-is-supervision-particularly-important-for-student-nurses.md

 url: /learn/nursing/questions/why-is-supervision-particularly-important-for-student-nurses
 score: -1.0
 related_article1:
-    id: 169575
+    id: 169553
-    title: What are the different roles within a healthcare team, and how do they interact?
+    title: >-
+        What is the definition of delegation in healthcare, and why is it important?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-different-roles-within-a-healthcare-team-and-how-do-they-interact
+    url: /learn/nursing/questions/what-is-the-definition-of-delegation-in-healthcare-and-why-is-it-important
 related_article2:
-    id: 169581
+    id: 169555
+    title: >-
-    title: What is the importance of understanding team dynamics in healthcare?
+        What are the key principles of accountability in healthcare practice?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-importance-of-understanding-team-dynamics-in-healthcare
+    url: /learn/nursing/questions/what-are-the-key-principles-of-accountability-in-healthcare-practice
 related_article3:
-    id: 169571
+    id: 169575
-    title: Why is accurate patient assessment crucial for risk management?
+    title: >-
+        What are the different roles within a healthcare team, and how do they interact?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-accurate-patient-assessment-crucial-for-risk-management
+    url: /learn/nursing/questions/what-are-the-different-roles-within-a-healthcare-team-and-how-do-they-interact
 related_article4:
-    id: 169562
+    id: 169569
-    title: How does supervision ensure competence and patient safety?
+    title: >-
+        What are the safe practices for medication administration?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-supervision-ensure-competence-and-patient-safety
+    url: /learn/nursing/questions/what-are-the-safe-practices-for-medication-administration
 related_article5:
-    id: 169575
+    id: 169565
-    title: What are the different roles within a healthcare team, and how do they interact?
+    title: >-
+        How is competence defined and assessed in healthcare?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-different-roles-within-a-healthcare-team-and-how-do-they-interact
+    url: /learn/nursing/questions/how-is-competence-defined-and-assessed-in-healthcare
 ---

 &nbsp;